 Cairns is the gateway to Australia’s Great Barrier Reef (GBR).
 It is a laid back city in Queensland.
 And is best enjoyed outdoors.
 It is on the East Coast of Australia.
 It experiences a tropical climate.
 The city plays a huge role in Australia’s tourism economy and is one of the most popular destinations for all tourists.

-- Cairns international airport is about 7 kilometres from Cairns CBD.
+- Cairns international airport is about 7 kilometres from Cairns Central Business District (CBD).

 Where to stay?

-- Cairns has variety of options catering for backpackers to the luxury travellers, ranging from AUD 25 to AUD 850.
+- Cairns has variety of options catering for backpackers to the luxury travelers, ranging from AUD 25 to AUD 850.

-- The budgeted option is to stay at YHA Cairns, which costs about AUD 25 per person in a dorm.
+- The budgeted option is to stay at Youth Hostels Association (YHA) Cairns, which costs about AUD 25 per person in a dorm.